August 29, 2018

 Try these strategies to boost front-end sales:

-Cost of inventory affects independent pharmacy profit more than anything else.
+Your costs of goods affects independent pharmacy profit more than anything else.

-Your cost of inventory depends on your primary wholesaler contract and on the secondary wholesalers you choose to buy from.
+Your cost of goods depends on your primary wholesaler contract and on the secondary wholesalers you choose to buy from.

 This is where you’ll find the greatest discrepancy between one pharmacy owner’s profit and another’s.
 Even if one owner’s business is identical to yours, there could be a 10 percent gap in profit simply because of their purchasing practices.